 Helena Raichartová is from Czech Republic and currently studying Japanology at Masaryk University in Brno.
 She is very interested in Japanese culture and she decided to join World Campus - Japan in 2017, because of the unique and original hands-on curriculum.
 As a lover of communication of all forms, she was very pleased to discover that there were a lot of people from other cultures to talk to and have fun with and also befriending local citizens in the program.
 She became close with her host families and really appreciated the program.
 The whole experience was very mind-opening for her and she decided to become more involved with World Campus - Japan.
 As a program counselor, she wants to help newcomers to have a meaningful and wonderful experience like she had.

 Helena has previous experiences of directing people in big groups and as the outgoing entertainer that she is, the primary area of her responsibility will be the Arigato-event, where the participant group thanks the local community for their generous contributions and support.
-Contact she at email@example.com
+Contact her at firstname.lastname@example.org

 Thomas lives in the Hanseatic city of Rostock, Germany.
 Growing up in the former German Democratic Republic, he understands the critical importance of connecting diverse people to break down unnecessary barriers.
 Thomas spends a lot of his time as a volunteer with non–profit organizations.
 As the former Coordinator of Local Organizing Committee in Rostock for an international program, he led a regional team which arranged host families and program contents for international groups in his hometown.
 Thomas loves to work with people.
 With a extensive background in technology, Thomas is World Campus International’s official webmaster and advisor to all computer troubleshooting.
 Please be in touch with Thomas for more information about World Campus – Japan at email@example.com